 Although the Organisation for Economic and Social Development (OECD) uses the 50% median income poverty line, differences in research methodology mean that the results are close to but not identical to those reported in this website for Australia.

-This graph shows poverty rates among the Organisation for Economic and Social Development (OECD) countries in 2019-20, using the 50% median income poverty line.
+This graph shows poverty rates among the Organisation for Economic and Social Development (OECD) countries in 2021 (or latest data), using the 50% median income poverty line.
 The OECD’s estimate for the overall rate of poverty in Australia according to this graph is 12.6% (compared with our estimate for 2019-20 of 13.4%).
 This makes Australia’s poverty rate the 15th highest among the 38 OECD countries.

 2017-18